 por favor gracias de nada

-Kuri continues to work with habitual systems, constructing oppositions that both operate together while systematically serving to cancel each other out.
-Thank you, no thank you (at present a nickname rather than a title for this new work), is a continuation of Kuri’s most recent practice, and consists of two separate groupings of collected plastic shopping bags, each attached to and inflated by a pivoting fan.
-Kuri has choreographed the movement between the two to allow them to both meet and miss each other at different points on their journey.
+This exhibition is the result of an ongoing dialogue between the artists and provides an opportunity to witness the overlaps and resonances within their work.
+Kuri continues to work with the usual systems: constructing oppositions that operate together while systematically serve to cancel each other out.
+Thank you, no thank you (at present a nickname rather than a title for this new work), is a continuation of Kuri’s most recent practice and consists of two separate groupings of collected plastic shopping bags, each attached to and inflated by a pivoting fan.
+Kuri has choreographed the movement between the two to allow them to meet and miss at different points on their journey.

-Gillick has created two new works for the exhibition, “Discussion Corral” and “Liquid Renovation”, which develop the rhetoric behind his Think Tanks, Platforms and Screens, gridded structures made from brightly coloured Plexiglas and aluminium.
-Operating somewhere between architecture, design and sculpture, these works ask us to negotiate space, thereby creating the potential for new or unexpected social encounters.
+Gillick has created two new works for the exhibition, Discussion Corral and Liquid Renovation, which develop the rhetoric behind his Think Tanks, Platforms, and Screens --gridded structures made from brightly coloured Plexiglas and aluminium.
+Operating somewhere between architecture, design, and sculpture, these works ask us to negotiate space, thereby creating the potential for new unexpected social encounters.

 Gillick’s new works are more open structures than his recent works, and abandon the use of multi-coloured Plexiglas.
 Instead they favour the painting of the gridded aluminium frame, leaving a more permeable structure, which can also be entered from one side.